Evan Edinger

-Evan Edinger (born July 29, 1990) is an American-British YouTuber based in London, England.
+Evan Edinger is an American-British YouTuber currently based in London.

 Edinger is known for his "British VS American" series in which he compares topics such as exams, healthcare systems, and taxes with guest YouTubers from the United Kingdom.

 Early life and education

-Edinger attended Woodstown High School in Salem County, New Jersey from 2006 to 2008.
+Edinger grew up in Deptford Township, New Jersey and attended Woodstown High School in Salem County, New Jersey from 2006 to 2008.
 He then received an Associate of Arts degree in mathematics at Salem Community College in Carneys Point Township, New Jersey, where he graduated in 2010.

 Edinger received a Bachelor of Arts in mathematics, statistics, and operation research from Rowan University in Glassboro, New Jersey.
 He began posting YouTube videos in 2010 while still in college.
-Edinger was largely inspired by the work of Charlie McDonnell and Ray William Johnson.
+Edinger was largely inspired by the work of Charlotte McDonnell and Ray William Johnson.
 He originally used the pseudonym "naveregnide", his name spelled backwards, before changing it to his full name.

-In 2012, Edinger moved to London to pursue a Master of Science at Cass Business School.
+In 2012, Edinger moved to London to pursue a Master of Science at Bayes Business School (then known as Cass Business School).
 After finishing his degree, Edinger remained there to work full-time.

 Career

 Over his time as a YouTuber, Edinger has collaborated with Dodie Clark, Connie Glynn, Jay Foreman, and others.
-For a time, Edinger and Clark shared an apartment He has amassed 716,000 subscribers on his main channel and 132,000 on his travel channel and has posted over 700 videos across both channels.
+For a time, Edinger and Clark shared an apartment.
+He has amassed 966,000 subscribers on his main channel and 140,000 on his travel channel and has posted over 800 videos across both channels.